St. Vincent’s Center for Children with Disabilities in Haiti

 Historically, how many children has St. Vincent's Center served?

 St. Vincent's students are deaf, blind (or severely visually-impaired), and/or physically challenged.
 Because some 10% of Haiti's population suffers from significant loss of hearing, at any given point in time, we will have more students who are deaf than those with other disabilities.
 Presently, half of our student body is deaf.
 Some 60 are blind; and 40 are unable to walk and in wheelchairs.
-None of our students suffer from cognitive impairment; their minds are fully intact!

 What happens to the students when they leave St. Vincent's?